Learning Relevant Contextual Variables Within Bayesian Optimization: Related work

 \section{Related work}

-\paragraph{Robust BO.} \citet{bogunovic2018adversarially} and \citet{bogunovic_2020_drbo} perform worst-case optimization under fluctuations of the contextual variables.
-In particular, Distributionally-Robust BO (DRBO) tries to maximize the expected black-box function value under the worst-case distribution of the contextual variables.
-This worst-case distribution belongs to an uncertainty set of distributions, typically a ball centered around a reference distribution that is gradually learnt.
-However, as in \citet{krauze_11_contextbo}, these works assume that the relevant contextual variables are known \textit{a priori}, and can only be observed and not controlled.
-Moreover, DRBO relies on discretization of the input space, and can therefore be computationally challenging even in moderately high dimensions.
+\paragraph{Robust BO.} \citet{bogunovic2018adversarially,bogunovic_2020_drbo, husain2023distributionally} and~\citet{robustsat} perform worst-case optimization under fluctuations of the contextual variables.
+In particular, Distributionally-Robust BO \citep[DRBO,][]{bogunovic_2020_drbo} tries to maximize the expected black-box function value under the worst-case distribution of the contextual variables.
+This worst-case distribution belongs to an ``uncertainty set'', a ball centered around a reference distribution that is gradually learned~\citep{tulabandhula2014robust}.
+However, as in \citet{krauze_11_contextbo}, these works assume that the relevant contextual variables are known \textit{a priori}, and can only be observed, \emph{after the designs have been selected}, and not controlled.

 \paragraph{High-dimensional BO.}